-The date of inception of this Policy, is the date of approval (as indicated on the cover of
+The date of inception of this Policy, is the date of approval (as indicated on the cover of this Policy document).

 12 Termination and review

 This Policy will be reviewed every three years (or as and when a need arise) and may be replaced by a transversal Policy presented by Department of Agriculture, Forestry and Fisheries (DAFF) at any time.